Email Marketing Dictionary

 preview pane banner: A banner placed right above or right below the header (or navigation bar, if used) in the body of an email so that the banner always appears above the fold

-preview text: A portion of the first text from inside the email that some email clients display after the subject line in the inbox, when highlighting a new email’s arrival, or in other situations; part of an email’s envelope content; also see preheader text
+preview text: A portion of the first text from inside the email that some email clients display after the subject line in the inbox, when highlighting a new email’s arrival, or in other situations; part of an email’s envelope content

-primary message: The main message of an email, usually positioned at the top and larger than other messages in the email
+primary content block: The main message of an email, usually positioned at the top and larger than other messages in the email

 private IP address: see dedicated IP address